-With interest rates at a record low, you might be wondering if now’s the right time to fix your home loan rate.
+With uncertainty around interest rates, you might be wondering if now’s the right time to fix your home loan rate.

 Is a fixed rate home loan right for me?

 A fixed rate home loan simply means that you ‘fix’ the interest rate at whatever the rate is at the time of your application for a set period (usually 1, 3 or 5 years).
 Your interest rate will stay the same over that period, regardless of the rate changes in the market.